Provisions and Amendments Relating to “Widening and Deepening of Tax Base and Anti-Avoidance” under Finance (No.2) Bill, 2024.

 5. Accordingly, it is proposed to amend sub-section (2) of section 194-IA of the Act to clarify that where there is more than one transferor or transferee in respect of an immovable property, then such consideration shall be the aggregate of the amounts paid or payable by all the transferees to the transferor or all the transferors for transfer of such immovable property.

-See also Provisions and Amendments Relating to “Measures to Promote Investment and Employment” under Finance (No.2) Bill, 2024.
+See also Provisions and Amendments Relating to “Tax Administration” under Finance (No.2) Bill, 2024.

 6. The amendments will take effect from the 1st day of October, 2024.